rin67630/Victron_VE_on_Steroids/Config_Files/README.md

 are outsourced in configuration files.
 The configuration is done by including the relevant files.
 **The Config_Files folder must be placed in the /libraries Folder of your project.**

-You are free to create nwe ones.
+You are free to create new ones.